cober2019/Flask-IOS-XE-RESTCONF-Viewer/README.rst

         + ietf-interfaces:interfaces-state
         + Custom Module allows you to enter ANY Module.
 Compatibility required for device

+**!!!Use Docker image(Ubuntu) instead of cloning to your own image.
+Fix in progress for file path issues!!!**

 **Docker Link:**
         - https://hub.docker.com/r/cober2019/ios_xe_restconf_viewer
 **Docker Commands:**